ManticoreGamesInc/platform-documentation/src/index.md

 This documentation is continuously written and edited by both Manticore as well as members of the community.
 Contributions are more than welcome!
-It is easy to do so, as files are simply text files with some :fas fa-external-link-alt: [Markdown] extras for formatting.
-We then compile the markdown files into a static website using the open source :fas fa-external-link-alt: [MkDocs] tool, and host the site using :fas fa-external-link-alt: [Netlify].
+It is easy to do so, as files are simply text files with some :fas fa-external-link-alt: [Markdown](https://daringfireball.net/projects/markdown/syntax) extras for formatting.
+We then compile the markdown files into a static website using the open source :fas fa-external-link-alt: [MkDocs](https://www.mkdocs.org/) platform, and host the site using :fas fa-external-link-alt: [Netlify](https://www.netlify.com).

 !!! info "Contributions Welcome!"
     Just click on the :far fa-edit: icon on the top right of any page.